 - Provides funding towards trips or visits for which we normally charge, as well as an iPad for every student for use to support learning at school and at home (starting with Year 7 in September 2014).

-The impact and evaluation of HAB's Pupil Premium spending can be seen in the 'Pupil Premium Report', linked below.
+Each year in September the Pupil Premium report is reviewed, evaluated and a detailed plan for the coming year is written.
+The detailed plan, impact and evaluation of HAB's Pupil Premium spending can be seen in the 'Pupil Premium Report', linked below.
+Review date 30th September 2017.

 Catch Up Premium